 Plus, any skill you can develop in the civilian world, you can develop in the armed forces.
 It’s helpful to think about what interests you, what you might enjoy as a career both in and out of the services (you won’t stay in forever) and what your strengths are: it will all help with your research.

 Routes into the armed forces vary depending on your age and the level you want to join at.
-In some cases, you’ll need qualifications, but you’ll also find that joining the forces can be a way to gain them – you can even get paid to go to university.
+In some cases, you’ll need qualifications, but if you don’t have any (or don’t have many), joining the forces can be a way to gain them – you can even get paid to go through university.
 The qualifications you need (or that you can get) include:

-At different points in your armed forces career, you’ll be involved in very different things, and a lot depends on what role you go for.
+Armed forces careers vary a great deal and a lot depends on what role you go for.
 You might be deployed on active service as an infantryman in the Army; help crew a Royal Navy ship on manoeuvres in the Pacific, or form part of the ground crew at an RAF base.

 Life in the services is unlike anything else.
 You’ll learn to rely on the people you’re serving with, whatever your job and wherever you are until they come to feel like your family.
 You’ll live, train, work, perhaps even fight alongside them, so it’s a pretty close bond, as you’d expect.
 Along the way, you’ll gain confidence, discipline and professional skills that any employer will value.